Applying for VA Disability Benefits

 - A saved electronic application.

-- Also a written intent on prescribed intent to file a claim form.
+- A written submission on the prescribed intent to file a claim form.

-- Additionally an oral intent communicated to designated VA personnel and recorded in writing.
+- An oral intent communicated to designated VA personnel and recorded in writing.

 You will need to sign the Declaration of Intent which states: